Icon showing the role of digital tools in facility management, part of an SFG20 product showcase or blog article.

 Table of Contents

-As a property owner or facility manager, you’re likely all too familiar with the increasing complexities and demands within the industry.
-Maybe you’re struggling with operational visibility or need a solution to help you manage your time – if this sounds like you, an IWMS (Integrated Workplace Management System) could be the answer.
+Maybe you’re struggling with operational visibility or need a solution to help you manage your building more efficiently – if this sounds like you, an IWMS (Integrated Workplace Management System) could be the answer.

 In this article, we’ll clearly define what an IWMS is before discussing its use cases, features, pros and cons as well as how it differs from other facility management software solutions.

-What Is An Integrated Workplace Management System (IWMS)?
+What Is An IWMS (Integrated Workplace

 An IWMS is considered to be any platform which combines these 5 key areas:

-Facilities Management
+1. Facilities Management

-Real Estate and Properties Management
+2. Real Estate and Property Management

 An IWMS provides a unified database and dashboard which can help organisations manage their entire real estate portfolio, including property and lease details, insurance details, building warranties, rent and service charge levels and occupancy.
-Through this software, real estate managers can model scenarios, track key metrics and make data-driven decisions. -
+Through this software, real estate managers can model scenarios, track key metrics and make data-driven decisions.

 Operations and Maintenance Management

 An IWMS can handle the same aspects of a Computerised Maintenance Management System (CMMS) such as service requests, preventative maintenance and cost tracking for facilities and assets.
 It can also automate work orders, schedule maintenance and manage inventory, improving efficiency and reducing downtime in turn.
-It then overlays this with wider asset management capabilities and supply chain management. -
+It then overlays this with wider asset management capabilities and supply chain management.

-Sustainability and Energy Management
+4. Sustainability and Energy Management

-Capital Project Management
+5. Capital Project Management

 Many organisations use IWMS to support project management as it provides you with visibility into project statuses, resource management, costs and timelines.
 You can also manage and monitor construction documentation, budgets and schedules for capital projects such as renovations or new building constructions.

-By grouping all 5 of these vital processes of real estate and facilities management into one single system, an IWMS can help organisations reduce expenses, meet sustainability goals and make more informed decisions backed by data.
+By grouping all 5 of these vital processes of real estate and facilities management into one single system, an IWMS can potentially help organisations reduce expenses, meet sustainability goals and make more informed decisions backed by data.

 One study from Research and Markets found that IWMS solutions have the potential to improve facility usage efficacy by 39.3% and decrease facility maintenance costs by 15.2%.